CoderDojoUtsukidai/scratchat/README.md

 - You can check the connexion status, your own username (my handle) and the room you are in

+## Sample app

+Download and check the [sample app](sample_app.sb2) for a simple chatbot that answers "how are you?" by "I'm fine".

 ## License

 Scratchat is based on the work of others and is licensed under the LGPL 2.1 license (or later).